-- Renal crisis causes accelerated hypertension, oliguric renal impairment, headache, peripheral oedema and fatigue; there is a precipitate rise in urea/creatinine.
+- Renal crisis causes accelerated hypertension, oliguric acute kidney injury, headache, peripheral oedema and fatigue; there is a precipitate rise in urea/creatinine.

 - It tends to occur within the first four years or so of diagnosis (about 75% of cases of renal crisis) but can occur at any time in the course of systemic sclerosis.

 - There is a small subset of cases (~10%) that occur without the presence of hypertension.